Pasechneek/testBlog/readme.md

 **first**

 create .env .env.local file

-configure in .env.local DATBASE_URL
+then configure in .env.local the DATBASE_URL

-for example

-DATABASE_URL="mysql://databaseLogin:databasePassword@projectName_mysql:3306/name?serverVersion=mariadb-10.6.4"
-APP_SECRET=""
+then check makefile.

+Makefile is a good tool for self-documentation.
+Using makefile you clearly understand what to do next.

 relations:

-one Post may have many comments (ManyToOne)
+One Post may have many comments (ManyToOne)

-comment cant be nullable becouse it cant exixt without post
+Comment can not be nullable because it can not exist without a Post entity.